-In FY16, the department held 31 Land-Use Group Meetings with a total of 44 proposals from business owners looking to start, expand, or relocate a business in East Hartford.
-There have been an additional nine meetings with a total of eleven proposals thus far in FY17.
-The department also organizes ribbon cuttings at new businesses, the most recent being at the newly renovated and expanded Chuck's Automotive on Burnside Avenue, which received funding through the Redevelopment Agency in the form of a forgivable loan.
+In FY17, the department held 17 Land-Use Group Meetings with a total of 20 proposals from business owners looking to start, expand, or relocate a business in East Hartford.
+There have been an additional 15 meetings with a total of 19 proposals thus far in FY18.
+The department also organizes and participates in ribbon cuttings at new businesses, the most recent being at the newly renovated Finex Credit Union on Burnside Avenue.